Amal-Jose746/AI-projects/README.md

 ncr_data.parquet
 These files are refreshed daily using a Jupyter notebook.

-Daily Data Update Workflow:
+### Daily Data Update Workflow:
-Open the file data_paraquet_former.ipynb from this repository.
+-Open the file data_paraquet_former.ipynb from this repository \
-Run all cells to extract and process the latest data.
+-Run all cells to extract and process the latest data \
-This will generate two updated files:
+-This will generate two updated files:
-C:\Temp\Py_Files_sid\fcd_data.parquet
+-C:\Temp\Py_Files_sid\fcd_data.parquet
-C:\Temp\Py_Files_sid\ncr_data.parquet
+-C:\Temp\Py_Files_sid\ncr_data.parquet \
-Copy these files into your GitHub repository to update the deployed application with the latest data.
+-Copy these files into your GitHub repository to update the deployed application with the latest data

-We can also automate this process to comit these files in github using github desktop and then change the path of batch file "run_data_parquet" which is currently set to "C:\Temp\Py_Files_sid", to the github desktop repository folder created.
+-We can also automate this process to comit these files in github using github desktop and then change the path of batch file "run_data_parquet" which is currently set to "C:\Temp\Py_Files_sid", to the github desktop repository folder created.
 So every day it will get updated in morning and then will be commited to online github repo.

 # How to Launch the Application
 Web Interface